gomorpheus/morpheus-docs/integration_guides/Networking/infoblox.rst

 * Total & Free IP status bar for networks
 * Network Grid and List view with IP Status and records, date and user tracking
 * Automatic and manual IP Reservations, DNS A/PTR record creation and deletion
+* Use script variables like <%= variableX %> for evaluation of the key data in extended attributes

 Adding Infoblox Integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Navigate to `Infrastructure - Network - Services`
+Navigate to ``Infrastructure - Network - Services``
 #.
 Select :guilabel:`+ ADD` -> IPAM -> Infoblox
 #.
 Enter the following: